newrelic-experimental/newrelic-java-smallrye/README.md

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.

+>[Choose 1 of the 2 options below for Support details, and remove the other one.]

+>[Option 1 - no specific thread in Community]
 >We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

+>[Option 2 - thread in Community]
+>New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
+>You can find this project's topic/threads here: [URL for Community thread]

 ## Contributing